-Our four glaucoma doctors are: Dr. Shawn Parker in Cape Girardeau and Marion; Dr. Brad Stuckenschneider in Poplar Bluff and Piedmont; Dr. Todd Lumsden in Cape Girardeau and Perryville; Dr. John Kinder in Cape Girardeau and Dexter.
+Our four glaucoma doctors are: Dr. Shawn Parker in Cape Girardeau and Marion; Dr. Brad Stuckenschneider in Poplar Bluff; Dr. Todd Lumsden in Cape Girardeau, Perryville, Carbondale, and Marion; Dr. John Kinder in Cape Girardeau and Dexter.

 Corneal Subspecialty Exam:

 A corneal consultation typically requires one to two hours depending on indicated in-office scans, tests, and procedures.